hashie/hashie/RELEASING.md

 # Releasing Hashie

 There're no particular rules about when to release Hashie.
-Release bug fixes frequenty, features not so frequently and breaking API changes rarely.
+Release bug fixes frequently, features not so frequently and breaking API changes rarely.

 ## Release